Mały Buczek, Złotów County

-Mały Buczek is a village in the administrative district of Gmina Lipka, within Złotów County, Greater Poland Voivodeship, in north-central Poland.
+Mały Buczek (Klein Butzig) is a village in the administrative district of Gmina Lipka, within Złotów County, Greater Poland Voivodeship, in north-central Poland.

 History

 The territory became a part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
 Mały Buczek was a private village of Polish nobility, administratively located in the Nakło County in the Kalisz Voivodeship in the Greater Poland Province.
 It was annexed by Prussia in the First Partition of Poland in 1772, and from 1871 to 1945 it was also part of Germany.